 |Cash withdrawal Abroad||1.7% charge||Free up to £200 p/month||FREE|

 As a bank, N26 fails to offer basic features such as standing orders and an overdraft facility.
-Although it competes amongst the other app-only banks for fee-free spending abroad, it charges for withdrawing cash at an ATM.
+Although it competes amongst the other app-only banks for fee-free spending abroad, it charges for withdrawing cash at an ATM when abroad.

-I think for a seasoned traveller N26 has an attractive offer, but unless it can up its game I can't see it trumping the app-only banks already on the market.
+I think for a seasoned traveller N26 has an attractive offer, but unless it can add more features I can't see it trumping the app-only banks already on the market.

 Looking for a financial adviser near you?